Leschi (Nisqually): Legacy

 In the late 1880s, developer Frederick J. Grant named the Leschi neighborhood in Seattle after the chief.
-Other places commemorate the chief by name: Leschi Park; schools in Seattle and Puyallup; and streets in Seattle, Lakewood, Steilacoom, Anderson Island, and Olympia, all bear his name.
+Other places commemorate the chief by name: Leschi Park; schools in Seattle and Puyallup; and streets in Seattle, Lakewood, Steilacoom, Anderson Island, Oak Harbor, and Olympia, all bear his name.
 Additionally, the MOUT site at Joint Base Lewis-McChord is named Leschi Town in his honor.
 A fireboat of the Seattle Fire Department, Leschi, also bears his name.

 In March 2004, both houses of the Washington state legislature passed resolutions stating that Leschi was wrongly convicted and executed, and asking the state supreme court to vacate Leschi's conviction.
 The court's chief justice, however, said that this was unlikely to happen.
 It was not clear that the state court had jurisdiction in a matter decided 146 years earlier in a territorial court.
 On December 10, 2004, Chief Leschi was informally exonerated by a unanimous vote by a Historical Court of Inquiry following a definitive trial in absentia.
 The exoneration was not legally binding.